EllisLab/Allow-Eecode/allow_eecode/README.md

 Allows ExpressionEngine code to be used in entries. **This add-on should be used with extreme caution, if at all.
 Ask yourself if you should really be putting tags inside _content_.
 If you are confident the answer is yes, here you go!**

+## Installation

+Copy the `allowed_eecode` folder to your `system/user/addons` folder (you can ignore the rest of this repository's files).
+In your ExpressionEngine control panel, visit the Add-On Manager and click Install next to "Allow EE Code".

 ## Usage

 ### `{exp:allow_eecode}`